-To the extent that the underwriters sell more than 10,000,000 shares of common stock, the underwriters have the option to purchase up to an additional 1,500,000 shares of our common stock from certain of the selling shareholders at the public offering price less the underwriting discount.
+To the extent that the underwriters sell more than 16,000,000 shares of common stock, the underwriters have the option to purchase up to an additional 2,400,000 shares of our common stock from the selling shareholders at the initial public offering price less the underwriting discount.

-The underwriters expect to deliver the shares of common stock against payment in New York, New York on , 2020.
+The underwriters expect to deliver the shares of common stock against payment in New York, New York on

 Goldman Sachs & Co.
-LLC J.P.
-Morgan BofA Securities Barclays
+RBC Capital Markets LLC J.P.
+Morgan Mizuho Seci BofA Securities Barclays HSBC Canaccord Genuity JMP Securities Piper Sandler William Blai Loop Capital Markets CastleOak Securitie s, L.P.